Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Introduction

 \section{Introduction}

-GRBs are believed to originate during the formation of black holes either by the collapse of massive Wolf-Rayet stars \citep{woosley93, iwamoto98,macfadyen99} or by mergers of binary compact objects \citep{eichler89,narayan92}.
-Phenomenologically, GRB emission occurs in two distinct phases $-$ the prompt and the afterglow.
-The initial burst of high energy emission or the prompt emission is widely accepted as to originate from a jet close to the black hole whereas the long-lasting multi-wavelength emission or the afterglow following the prompt phase happens far from the compact object when the GRB jet interacts with the ambient medium \cite{piran05,meszaros06}.
-In spite of the improvement in our understanding of these sources in the last decade \citep{gehrels12} with the launch of GRB detectors $-$ $Swift$ \citep{gehrels04,barthelmy05} and $Fermi$ \citep{meegan09}, the emission mechanism of the prompt phase have not been accurately traced down \citep{kumar15} primarily due to the difficulty of making precise measurements during the very short lived and highly variable (and quite diverse) phase of these emissions \citep{hakkila14,basak17}.
-It is widely believed that the synchrotron process plays an important role in the emission of prompt high energy photons \citep{rees94,sari98}.
-The other possible explanation is the inverse Compton scattering of the soft X-ray photons by the jet \citep{ghisellini99,ghisellini00,lazzati04}.
-On the other hand, there are evidences of thermal blackbody emission thought to be originated from the expanding photosphere \citep{ryde04,peer11,basak15,iyyani15}.
-These emission processes are associated with unique polarization signatures and therefore measurement of X-ray and Gamma ray polarization may lead to a proper understanding of the GRB prompt emission \citep{covino16,mcconnell16}.
-A recent study by \citet{toma08} indicates that a statistical study of GRB polarization may provide critical inputs to constrain the possible emission mechanisms for the prompt emission.
+Gamma-ray bursts (GRBs) are thought to accompany the birth of stellar mass black holes in the core collapse of massive stars \citep{woosley93, iwamoto98,macfadyen99} or mergers of compact star binaries \citep{eichler89,narayan92}.
+Phenomenologically, GRB emission occurs in two distinct phases -- the prompt and the afterglow.
+The initial burst of high energy emission or the prompt emission is widely believed to originate from a jet close to the black hole, while the long-lasting multi-wavelength afterglow emission is generated far from the compact object by the interaction of the GRB jet with the ambient medium \citep{piran05,meszaros06}.
+Despite the observation of a large number of GRBs in the last decade \citep{gehrels12} with sensitive detectors on board {\em Swift} \citep{gehrels04,barthelmy05} and {\em Fermi} \citep{meegan09} missions, the mechanism of the prompt emission has not yet been well understood \citep{kumar15} owing to the diversity, extreme variability and very short duration (seconds) of this phase \citep{hakkila14,basak17}.
+The prompt emission is believed to be generated either via the synchrotron process \citep{rees94,sari98} or via inverse Compton scattering \citep{ghisellini99,ghisellini00,lazzati04}.
+In addition, a few cases display the evidence of a thermal blackbody component, presumably of photospheric origin \citep{ryde04,peer11,basak15,iyyani15}.
+One way of distinguishing between these emission processes would be through their unique polarization signatures, so the measurement of X-ray and Gamma ray polarization is considered to be of great importance in the study of GRB prompt emission \citep{covino16,mcconnell16}.
+In particular, a statistical study of GRB polarization could provide critical constraints on the geometry and the radiation process involved \citep{toma08}.